cyrildiagne/fstq/README.md

   - Run `yarn install`
   - Run `yarn run dev`
   - Navigate to [http://localhost:8080](http://localhost:8080)
+  - It will add the items to the queue, and wait until the items are processed to print the result.

-## 3. Process the items with local or remote python workers
+## 3. Process the items with python workers

 - Items can be pulled from the queue and processed using the [python worker lib](sdl/worker-python).